30195 - ECONOMICS (POVERTY, INEQUALITY AND INCOME DISTRIBUTION)

 - The transfer principle and other criteria for evaluating inequality measures.

-- The remaining 99%: skills, education, job polarization and the rise of earnings inequality.
+- The remaining 99%: Skill-biased technical change, education, and globalization.

 - Measurement intergenerational income elasticity, rank-rank regressions.

 - The World Income Distribution:

 - The Solow model,growth accounting and the convergence debate.